 Gluten-free journalism junkie and hiking enthusiast who loves cheese, ice cream and tacos as much as blueberries and mangoes.

-When she’s not in the Test Kitchen developing healthy recipes for EatingWell.com—from gluten-free, slow-cooker and vegan to smoothies, desserts and cocktails—you’ll find digital food editor Devon O’Brien sharing her expertise on Facebook Live, writing about her favorite new food trend or creating mouthwatering images in the photo studio.
+When she’s not in the Test Kitchen developing healthy recipes for EatingWell.com—from gluten-free, slow-cooker and vegan to smoothies, desserts and cocktails—you’ll find senior food editor Devon O’Brien sharing her expertise on Facebook Live, writing about her favorite new food trend or creating mouthwatering images in the photo studio.
 Diagnosed with celiac disease in 2010, she is also EatingWell’s resident expert on gluten-free cooking and baking.

 Devon’s passion for food, health and sustainability developed during her time at Iowa State University, where she earned a bachelor's degree in journalism and mass communication with a culinary science minor.
 She also served as editor-in-chief of award-winning student magazine Ethos and co-founded AmesEats Flavors, a publication made by foodies for foodies, where she wrote about food and nutrition.
 Prior to joining EatingWell in 2015, Devon worked with a diverse array of media outlets, including Food Network Magazine, Diabetic Living, Midwest Living, Kraft Food & Family, Kraft What’s Cooking, Pure Michigan Travel Guide, Michigan.org and Paralyzed Veterans of America (PVA) Publications.